hanb16/MKLOneClassSVM.jl/README.md

 ```

 ## Citing
-If you use `MKLOCSVM.jl`, we ask that you please cite this [repository](https://github.com/hanb16/MKLOCSVM.jl.git) and the following [paper](https://doi.org/10.1016/j.ejor.2020.11.027):
+If you use `MKLOneClassSVM.jl`, we ask that you please cite this [repository](https://github.com/hanb16/MKLOneClassSVM.jl.git) and the following [paper](https://doi.org/10.1016/j.ejor.2020.11.027):
 ``` bibtex
 @article{han2021multiple,
   title={Multiple kernel learning-aided robust optimization: Learning algorithm, computational tractability, and usage in multi-stage decision-making},